haade-administrator/haade.fr/_posts/en/2021-09-01-nas-opensource-for-raspberry-pi-cm4-the-future.md

 **Price** of the SATA wiretrustee card: **Unknown?**

-**To know the progress** of the project and invest from the release in pre-order register by clicking directly on the link [Wiretrustee Crowdsupply](https://www.crowdsupply.com/wiretrustee/wiretrustee-sata ){:target="_blank"} .
+**To know the progress** of the project and invest from the release in pre-order register by clicking directly on the link [Wiretrustee Crowdsupply](https://www.crowdsupply.com/wiretrustee/wiretrustee-sata ){: target="_blank"} .
 In the meantime, I will personally follow the progress of the project because in home automation the NAS is for me an integral part of an installation.